Canadian IUGG Quadrennial Report: http://cgu-ugc.ca/cnc_iugg/#report2015to2019

 This MOU will allow CMOS members to join AMS as “Affiliate Members” and with benefits provided to Affiliate Members as outlined on the AMS website, including, but not limited to a subscription to the digital version of the Bulletin of the American Meteorological Society (BAMS), member rates on all journals, books, and other products of the AMS, and member registration rate for all AMS meetings.
-The dues rate for Affiliate Members will be set at the time of this MOU as $65 (US), which is approximately 66% of the normal AMS member rate.
-It is subject to inflationary increases over time at the discretion of the AMS.
+The dues rate for Affiliate Members will be approximately 66% of the normal member rate.
 CMOS members will apply for Affiliate Members status directly with AMS, and AMS will handle all aspects of the application and annual renewal process.
 Members of CMOS will be asked to provide their CMOS membership number (or other appropriate identification) that can be confirmed with CMOS at the discretion of AMS.

 AMOS members will receive reciprocal benefits.
 Several other benefits to both Societies are listed in the MOU.
 For a full description, please consult the CMOS - AMS agreement .